 Citizen Developers Deliver Their Own Solutions

 "It's not practical to go to IT with a scope document every time we need a solution.
-This is where Quick Base and the low-code rapid app development mentality has served us so well," says John Romano, VP of Fulfillment.
+This is where Quick Base and the low-code rapid app development mentality has served us so well," said John Romano, Vice President of Fulfillment.

 "Quick Base has removed technology as an obstacle to moving our business forward.
 The net result is frictionless innovation, with app delivery that moves at the speed of business," says Wacht.
 "The only limitation we now have is our imagination."